How to Increase Web Push Notification Subscribers? Build and Engage your Audience with These 5 Great Tips

 Tips to Increase Your Web Push Subscription Rate

-It is not only easy to opt-into web push notifications from a brand but easier to opt-out or blocks a brand.
+It is not only easy to opt-into web push notifications from a brand but easier to opt-out or block a brand.
 A simple click on the „No Thanks” or „Block” button in the same opt-in box, and your website is barred for good for the particular user.

 You cannot even trigger further opt-in pop-ups unless the user manually unblocks your website from the browser settings.
-Not just that, users can block you out or opt-out of your notifications using the same browser setting even after opting-in at first.
+Not just that, users can block you out or opt-out of your notifications using the same browser setting even after opting in at first.

 So, a web push subscription strategy should not only be about getting opt-ins but also about retaining the subscribed users.
-Here are some tips to increase your web push subscription rate and retain the subscribers.
+Here are some tips to increase your web push subscription rate and retain subscribers.

 Hard asks are the native opt-in boxes defined by browsers.
 You cannot edit or customize a hard ask box.
 They give three simple options to the users: Allow/Yes; Block/No; Close/X. Something like this below sample.

 On the other hand, soft asking puts an extra step before the hard ask to prepare the users.
-It looks like a hard ask box but customizable in shape, size, and message content.
+It looks like a hard-ask box but is customizable in shape, size, and message content.
 So you can customize as soft ask box to personalize the op-in experience before users get the hard ask box, which completes the opt-in process.
 Here is an example of a customized soft ask box.